 “The quality of being easy or enjoyable to read”, that’s how Google’s dictionary defines readability.
 It’s the ease with which someone can understand a written text.
 One important factor that plays a role in the readability of your text is the difficulty.
 The more difficult a sentence is, the more time someone will need to figure out what the writer is trying to say.

 But that’s not all.
 How readable your text is also depends on the use of headings, paragraphs, the length of your sentences, the familiarity of your text and even the styling.
 All of these factors have an effect on the natural flow of your text and the ease with which someone goes through it.
-Now it often depends on your reader how big an impact every factor has on how readable a text is for them.
-However, being mindful of these factors can help you create a text that’s more readable for most people.
+Now it often depends on your reader how big an impact each factor has on how readable a text is for them.
+However, being mindful of these factors can help you create a text that’s easy to read for most people.

 Exploring readability with an example

 Let’s put this into practice by using an example.
 Below you’ll find two versions of a short text about our SEO copywriting training.
-Although both versions of this text contain the same information, you may notice some difference in how :
+Although both versions of this text contain the same information, you may notice some differences:

 Example text 1

 At Yoast, we have a training course on SEO copywriting.
 In just 6 to 8 hours you’ll cover all the necessary steps from picking your focus keyword to publishing and end up with a ready-to-publish blog post.
 You’ll know how to write awesome copy that ranks.
 Your texts will be a breeze to read.
 Your copy will hook visitors from Google.
 Your content will be unique, well-structured and on point; exactly what the search engines need to start ranking your page.